Cesil History, Family Crest & Coats of Arms

 Further to the north, in St. Martin's in Northamptonshire a later branch of the family was found.
 "The church [of St. Martin's] is a handsome structure in the later English style, erected by a bishop of Lincoln in the fifteenth century, and contains monuments to several members of the Cecil family, including one to Lord Treasurer Burghley, whose ancient mansion in the immediate neighbourhood, Burghley House."

-Important Dates for the Cesil family
+Early History of the Cesil family

 This web page shows only a small excerpt of our Cesil research.
 Another 115 words (8 lines of text) covering the years 1273, 1379, 1520, 1598, 1550, 1553, 1558, 1572, 1572, 1563, 1612, 1591, 1668, 1605, 1612, 1657, 1640, 1653, 1648, 1683, 1660, 1668, 1666, 1694, 1670, 1716, 1701, 1674, 1721, 1712 and 1715 are included under the topic Early Cesil History in all our PDF Extended History products and printed products wherever possible.